How Do I Apply? | Standards for Admission | Prerequisites | Special Considerations | When Will I Hear? | FAQs | Checklist | Equal Opportunity Policy

 The Veterinary Medical College Application Service (VMCAS) application is submitted through the American Association of Veterinary Medical Colleges (AAVMC)

-The VMCAS application opens on May 9 during each application cycle, so it is open for four full months before the due date on September 17, or later if extended by VMCAS.
+Veterinary schools will become available on May 12, 2020, for applicants to select.
+Applicants on or after this date will be allowed to formally submit applications and pay any associated fees.
 The application fee must be paid at the time of submission or the application is considered incomplete.
 Application fees are calculated on the basis of the number of colleges to which you are applying.
 The fee is payable with MasterCard and Visa.
 A minimum of three letters of reference must be submitted to VMCAS electronically.
-Illinois requires that
+Illinois requires that: